lifechurch/k8s-deploy-helper/README.md

 # Building Docker Images

 Our goal was to make sure Docker containers could be built as quickly as possible without the developers having to micromanage each docker build command on a per-project basis.

-**All that is required is that the Dockerfile be in the root of the repo**

 Here is a quick example from the .gitlab-ci.yml: